Update

 # Sending the request

-A successful update operation will return a JSON response indicating the number of matched and modified documents, and whether an upsert was performed:
+A successful update operation will return a JSON response containing information about the operation's results:

 {